-Icing is a penalty in ice hockey that is often misunderstood.
-Icing is called on a player who shoots, hits, or deflects the puck from his team's side of the ice to the goal line on the opposing team's side of the ice without it being touched by a player on the opposing team.
+Icing is a penalty in hockey that is called on a player who shoots, hits, or deflects the puck from his team's side of the ice to the goal line on the opposing team's side of the ice without it being touched by a player on the opposing team.

-- It is NOT icing if a player on the opposing team can touch the puck while it is traveling to the goal line, but he chooses not to
+If a player on the opposing team can touch the puck while it is traveling to the goal line, but chooses not to touch it.

 The other team could have played the puck but let it go to get icing called.